 The Isle La Motte Preserves, the Fisk Quarry and Goodsell Ridge Preserves, offer learning opportunities for individuals and groups of all ages.
 They are visited by tourists, students, and scientists.
 They have become a field trip destination for universities, high schools and elementary schools.
 Visiting groups have included historical societies, geological conferences, and Elder Education Enrichment programs.

 The Preserves protect outcrops of the 460 million year old Chazy Fossil Reef, known to scientists as the oldest biologically diverse reef in the history of Earth?
 Explorations of the faint fossil traces in rock outcrops inspires many questions for young and old.
 What is a fossil?
 What is a reef?
 What is a reef doing in Vermont?
 How did it get here?
 How old is it?
 What was Earth like then?
 What happened before then?
 What has happened since then.
 Some of the answers can be found on the Goodsell Ridge Preserve in:

 Our Discovery Areas:

 The Walk Through Time Trail

-where a 4,600 foot trail along which some 80 panels depict the history of life equals a million years and walkers on the trail get a sense of the vastness of time, the complexity of life, and the very recent emergence of human beings in the story.
+where a 4,600 foot trail along which some 80 panels depict the history of life.
+Along this trail one foot equals a million years.
+Walkers get a sense of the vastness of time, the gradual emergence of life, and the very recent emergence of human beings in Earth history.

 The Visitor Center